 Victoria Park can be split into two areas: The southern part of the park is typified by pretty flower beds, formal planting and established shrubs and trees, lending itself to pleasant walks and lazy afternoons.
 To complement this – offering something different, the northern part of the park features a large children’s play area and a variety of sporting facilities, including a football pitch and a pavilion.

-Notably, the park is also home to the Victoria Park Community Tennis Centre and to Salisbury’s Victoria Bowls Club.
+Notably, the park is also home to the Victoria Park Community Tennis Centre.
+They are currently running Tennis for Free sessions which run on Saturday mornings.
 For more information about these sports – including availability and prices - please see below: